 The information in this article is intended for technical staff who create, maintain, and support applications that require authentication.
 Most Cornell faculty, staff, and students do not need this information.

 Cornell is a member of the InCommon Federation, which is a group of 400+ higher education institutions (including Cornell, Columbia, Stanford, Ohio State, and many others) and service providers (including Microsoft, EBSCO, OCLC, and JSTOR) that trust each other's authentication systems (NetIDs).
+See the InCommon Federation article for more information and a list of college and university members.

 If you have an application that you would like to open up for login to users from other institutions, you could protect the application with the Shibboleth service provider instead of CUWebAuth.